yuka1984/LinkerLabel/README.md

 # LinkerLabel
-Label in Link for Xamarin.Forms
+Links in Label for Xamarin.Forms